dsanson/argmap/README.markdown

 [![](examples/2cc90b7c54f340b9e4589f2c1b5a26589a5f2653.png)](https://drive.mindmup.com/map/18asUocP9fUtPbA8h4-qtTTfem0bxGunB)

+This project is not being actively maintained by me at the moment.
+If you are interested in it, you might consider Michael Hayes's fork: <https://github.com/s6mike/argmap>

 This repository contains some tools for working with argument maps written in a relatively simple [`YAML`](https://yaml.org/) format, described below.
 For example, the map above was generated from this `YAML`: